Azure/azure-osconfig/docs/style.md

               return y;
             }

+- In C++, variables should be defined when needed
 - Variables must not be reused for different purposes, except for simple index variables in for loops and a function-wide result variable
 - Variable names must be verbose enough to explain their purpose if not obvious
 - Use boolean true and false rather than 1 and 0 for boolean operations
+- In C++ when passing an argument references should be used if object is mutable but not nullable, const references for non-mutable, non-nullable objects, pointers only for object that can be null.

 # Error Handling
 - For C, return integer status codes for functions that can fail, typically using standard errno values, and 0 for success
-- For C++ using complex/optional error types is allowed
+- For C++ using complex/optional error types is recommended
 - Always validate function inputs
 - Use early returns for validation and error conditions
 - Log errors with descriptive messages using OsConfigLogError, OsConfigLogWarning, or OsConfigLogInfo
-- For C++ avoid throwing exceptions, but handle them properly when thrown by external code
+- For C++ avoid throwing exceptions, but handle them properly when thrown by external code, e.g.:

+            try
+            {
+                valueRegex = regex(value);
+            }
+            catch (const std::exception& e)
+            {
+                OsConfigLogError(log, "Regex error: %s", e.what());
+                return Error("Failed to compile regex '" + value + "' error: " + e.what());
+            }

 # Memory Management
 - Always check for memory allocation failures, fail gracefully if possible
 - Avoid dangling invalid pointers - if it's freed it should be NULL, use FREE_MEMORY(ptr) macro to safely free memory.
 - Free all allocated memory (except output values) before function returns, including error paths
 - Functions allocating memory should document ownership transfer to caller
-- For C++ use smart pointers wherever possible, avoid new and delete
+- For C++ use smart pointers wherever possible, avoid new and delete, wrap manually allocated objects in e.g. std::unique_ptr<> with a custom deleter to avoid possible leaks

 # Logging
 - Include an OsConfigLogHandle log parameter in functions that need to log